WilsonGiese/restmote-control-rs/README.md

 application agnostic.

 ## Tasks
-- [ ] Send keyboard events to a specified application on OSX with AppleScript
+- [ ] Send keyboard events to a specified application on OSX with CG Framework
-- [ ] Create REST services to invoke keyoard events
+- [ ] Create REST services to invoke keyboard events
 - [ ] Configurable with simple JSON (or something else?) formatted file
-- [ ] Instead of AppleScript, use CGEvent to send keyoard events
 - [ ] Interface with Windows SendKeys API (Stretch)
 - [ ] Linux compatible (Stretch)